 Mike and Ramona Lum had one daughter, Ginger.
 The family resided in Atlanta, but Mike always made it back to Hawaii at least once a year.
 He conducted hitting clinics for young players, and when the Hawaii Winter League resumed operations in 2006, finally he got to coach at home.
 He was with the North Shore Honu club for one season.23

 After interviewing for the big-league hitting coach spot in Milwaukee, Lum again became minor-league hitting coordinator.
 He spent 2007 through 2009 in that capacity.
 In 2010, he joined the Pittsburgh Pirates organization, coaching in the Gulf Coast League, where he remained through the 2014 season.
-After more than half a century in pro ball, this baseball lifer had known no other profession, and he was still going strong in 2015.
-He once again took an advisory role, traveling among all levels in the Pirates system.
-His daughter Ginger said, “Even though he is turning 70 this year, he still loves what he does and is grateful to work for this organization.
+After more than half a century in pro ball, this baseball lifer had known no other profession, and he was still going strong in 2016.
+He was once again in an advisory role, traveling among all levels in the Pirates system.
+As his daughter Ginger said in 2015, “Even though he is turning 70 this year, he still loves what he does and is grateful to work for this organization.
 We all think he would be bored as hell in retirement without baseball, so he may stick around a little longer.”24

 Thanks to Ginger Lum.